66 Wellington St W, Suite 5300, TD Bank Twr, Toronto, ON

 Debbie is a partner in the Antitrust/Competition & Foreign Investment group, acting for domestic and international clients on merger reviews and clearances, and foreign investment reviews.
 She provides advice in criminal cartel matters and reviewable practices, including joint-ventures, resale pricing, advertising and distribution issues.
 Recognized for her experience on complex transactions, Debbie’s practice is marked by her pragmatic, solutions-oriented approach.
 Her knowledge of the Canadian competition and foreign investment regimes is complemented by her experience across numerous industries, making her a valued business advisor.
-She is Past Chair of the CBA Foreign Investment Review Committee and Co-Chair of the ABA’s Insurance and Financial Services Committee.
-Debbie has spoken at firm webinars including “Canada’s Foreign Investment and National Security Regimes in Today’s Geopolitical Climate”, “Lessons from the COVID-19 Era”, “Private Equity Outlook Webinar” (2021), and “Distressed M&A in Canada - Key Issues and Opportunities” (2020).
-She frequently contributes to antitrust publications including Canada Chapter, Guide to Foreign Direct Investment, GCR Insight (1st Ed.
-(2022)), and Canada Chapter, Merger Remedies Guide, GCR Insight (1st Ed.
+She is Past Chair of the CBA Foreign Investment Review Committee and Chair of the ABA’s Insurance and Financial Services Committee.
+Debbie’s recent speaking engagements include Contentious and High Stakes Mergers: CBA Competition Law Fall Conference (2022), Resale Price Maintenance: Current State of Play in North America and Europe, ABA Section of Antitrust Law, Federal Civil Enforcement Telephonic Committee Program (2019).
+She co-authored the Canada Chapter, Guide to Foreign Direct Investment, GCR Insight (1st Ed.
+(2022)) and Canada Chapter, Merger Remedies Guide, GCR Insight (1st Ed.
 (2018) and 2nd Ed.
-(2019)).
+(2019), amongst many others.

 On January 10, 2019, a consortium consisting of Air Canada, Toronto-Dominion Bank (“TD”), Canadian Imperial Bank of Commerce (“CIBC”) and Visa Canada Corp. (“Visa”) announced the successful closing of its purchase of Aimia Canada Inc., owner and operator of the Aeroplan Loyalty Business, from Aimia Inc.